 BIRD186.3

-Boost.org terminology adopted plus some IBIS additions such as using “file reference” instead of file_name for columm headings. <base name> <stem>, relative path used to describe files in directories under the referencing file.
+Boost.org terminology adopted plus some IBIS additions such as using “file reference” instead of file_name for column headings. <base name> <stem>, relative path used to describe files in directories under the referencing file.
 Red text and strikeouts are used in many places to indicate the location of changes and the changes.
+Most of the changes are now organized as cut-and-paste replacements of the original paragraphs in IBIS Version 6.1.

+Some clarifications are made in Section 3 because some rules apply to all file types, and some are restricted to ASCII formatted file types.
+Also, some rules are not stated for external files referenced by IBIS file types.

+Several editorial changes made including changing “dot” to “period”.